What does Italy’s new flat tax mean for you?

 Italy’s new 15% flat tax – the flagship policy of the country’s new populist government – is likely to be introduced in 2018.

-Marco Gragnoli, Partner at Studio Taxlex, comments on what the new tax means for individuals and investors.
+Marco Gragnoli, Chairman of HLB Italy, comments on what the new tax means for individuals and investors.

 “This flat-rate tax is an absolute novelty for the Italian tax system.
 With the aim to attract high net worth individuals, it follows initiatives already in place in other countries such as the United Kingdom, Malta, Portugal and Jamaica.